 Graduate earning data shows that Electrical & Electronic Engineering graduates do very well, with salaries in a professional job rising above £26,000.
 A career in this subject could see you supporting society with its electrical needs and getting paid a decent wage for doing so.

 5. Many global opportunities

 Electrical engineers are required all over the world.
-Search through courses and you’ll discover several Electrical & Electronic Engineering courses have opportunities to study abroad.
+Search through courses and you’ll discover several Electrical & Electronic Engineering courses that have opportunities to study abroad.
 If spending time studying or working overseas appeals to you, then perhaps this subject area is right for you.